LeoDog896/discord-chat-webhook/README.md

 # discord-chat-webhook

-an application that allows you to chat as a webhook programatically and interactively
+a TUI that allows you to chat as a webhook programatically and interactively

+## Setup

+Configure your .env accordingly to the configuration section below.

+This runs locally on your computer, and it will automatically authenticate you with Discord.

 ## Configuration